What is Happening in Vail Valley Fall 2022

 Live Music at La Tour Restaurant in Vail: Kevin Danzig

-Local favorite Kevin Danzig performs a variety of folk rock favorites and his original songs on the patio.
+Local favorite Kevin Danzig performs a variety of folk-rock favorites and his original songs on the patio.
 The event is free.
 Purchasing food or drinks is encouraged.

 Venue Address: La Tour Restaurant